Short Springbok

 The Short Springbok was a two-seat, all-metal reconnaissance biplane produced for the British Air Ministry in the 1920s.
-All together six aircraft of the Springbok design were built but none entered service with the armed forces.
+Altogether, six aircraft of the Springbok design were built but none entered service with the armed forces.

 Design

-The Springbok fuselage was of streamlined monocoque construction mounted onto the lower wing and almost filling the gap between the upper and lower wings.
+The Springbok fuselage was of streamlined monocoque construction, mounted onto the lower wing and almost filling the gap between the upper and lower wings.
 The wings were single-bay, of unequal span and unequal chord, constructed of steel spars with an aluminum (S.3/3a Springbok) / fabric covering (S.3b Chamois).
 The ailerons were on the upper wing only.
 The crew of two sat in tandem open cockpits, with a cutout in the upper mainplane for the pilot's head; the observer/gunner sat behind the pilot, just behind the upper wing.
 The tail unit comprised a braced monoplane tail near the fuselage top with a single fin and rudder.
 The undercarriage was of the cross-axle type, situated under the nose and complemented by a tailskid at the rear.